DVDAGames/blog/_projects/gygax-ai.md

 price: "FREE"
 ---

-Gygax AI is a demo of a local AI-powered Dungeon Master's assistant that uses Retrieval Augmented Generation (RAG) to answer questions about the Fifthe Edition Systems Reference Document (SRD) which we parse and store in a local vector database.
+Gygax AI is a demo of a local AI-powered Dungeon Master's assistant that uses Retrieval Augmented Generation (RAG) to answer questions about the Fifth Edition Systems Reference Document (SRD) which we parse and store in a local vector database.

+It's also empowered with function calling to roll dice using the [DVDAGames d20 library](https://github.com/DVDAGames/js-die-roller).

 ::video{src=/assets/blog/gygax-ai/gygax-ai-demo.mp4}

 **Note**: This demo was specifically created to illustrate running local Large Language Models (LLMs) on low-powered hardware and the project was created and demoed on a 2012 MacBook Pro.

-It's also empowered with function calling to roll dice using the [DVDAGames d20 library](https://github.com/DVDAGames/js-die-roller).